 Businesses listed on business brokerage sites often follow a specific format.
 It can be great to have this consistency—and benefit from the apples-to-apples comparisons brokers try to set up.
-But when you aren't familiar with the terms, the listings can be overwhelming.
-In this article, you’ll learn how to evaluate a business by deciphering the terms they use, the figures they report, and the meanings of some commonly used phrases.
+But when you aren’t familiar with the terms, the listings can be overwhelming.
+In this article, you’ll learn how to evaluate a business for sale by deciphering the terms they use, the figures they report, and the meanings of some commonly used phrases.

 Let’s start with an example of a common business listing: